siderolabs/cluster-api-provider-talos/docs/GCE.md

 There are sample kustomize templates in [config/samples/cluster-deployment/gce](../config/samples/cluster-deployment/gce) for deploying clusters.
 These will be our starting point.

-- In GCE, create an external IP address for each of your desired masters.
-Take note of these IPs for the next step.

-- Edit `master-ips.yaml`, `platform-config-master.yaml`, and `platform-config-workers.yaml` with your relevant data.
+- Edit `platform-config-cluster.yaml`, `platform-config-master.yaml`, and `platform-config-workers.yaml` with your relevant data.

 - From `config/samples/cluster-deployment/gce` issue `kustomize build | kubectl apply -f -`.
+External IPs will get created and associated with Control Plane nodes automatically.

 - The talos config for your master can be found with `kubectl get cm -n cluster-api-provider-talos-system talos-test-cluster-master-0 -o jsonpath='{.data.talosconfig}'`.